 Progressive Activists

 Civic Pragmatists

 Disengaged Battlers

 Established Liberals

 Loyal Nationals

-D ls Tra

-...a group for whom politics i an important part of their identity and who seek to correct long-standing injustices. ...a group that cares about others at home or abroad.
+an important part of their identity and who seek to ...a group that cares about others, at home or abroad.
 They wish for less conflict and more compromise. ... a group that are just getting by.
-They blame the system for its unfairness, but not other people. ...a group that has done well and means well towards others, but also sees a lot of good in the status quo.
+They blame the system for its unfairness, but not other people. ...a group that has done well towards others. but also sees a lot of good in the status quo.

-...a patriotic group who worry that our way of life is threatened and also feel our society has become more unfair.
+...a patriotic group, who worry that our way of life is threatened and also feel our society has become more unfair.

 ... a group that values a well-ordered society and prides in hard work.
-They want strong leadership that keeps people in line. ... a group who are proud of their country, optimistic about Britain's future and who keenly follow the news.
+They want strong leadership that keeps people in line. ... a group who are proud of their country. optimistic about Britain's future. and who keenly follow the news.